keziamichelle/Smart-Application-Tracking-System/README.md

 *Smart Application Tracking System*

-This project is a Smart Application Tracking System that analyzes resumes and job descriptions, providing a percentage match, missing keywords, and a profile summary.
-It uses Streamlit for the web interface, Google Generative AI for content generation, and PyPDF2 for PDF handling.
+This project is a Smart Application Tracking System that revolutionizes the way resumes and job descriptions are analyzed.
+By leveraging advanced AI capabilities, it provides a comprehensive assessment including a percentage match, identification of missing keywords, and a detailed profile summary.

 *Features*